PricelessToolkit/PirBOX-MAX/README.md

 - Each relay is rated for up to **2.5A** and is intended for **DC loads only**.
 - SSRs act like **simple on/off switches**, controlled via firmware settings.

 Relay behavior can be configured in the `config.h` file.
-For example, to set how long a relay stays active after being triggered:
+For example, to set how long a relay stays active after receiving a LoRa command:

 ```cpp
 #define TwoWayCom  "True"       // If True, after sending sensor data it will go into receiver mode and will wait "KeepPowerON_Time" for commands.